cloudify-cosmo/docs.getcloudify.org/content/developer/composer/blueprint-creation.md

 ### Defining relationships

-To define a relationships between nodes, where the connector icon is displayed, draw a connecting line from the edge of one node type to the edge of another.
+To define a relationship between nodes, where the connector icon is displayed, draw a connecting line from the edge of one node type to the edge of another.
 Note that the connector icons show either relationships in or relationships out of a node type.

 You can pull the relationship line so that it is displayed in the topology according to your preferences.